 I live in Oklahoma.
-Many of you have seen on the news the reports of last week’s devastating tornadoes.
+Many of you have seen on the news the reports of last week’s devastating Moore, Oklahoma tornado (2013).
 I have to drive about 25 miles or 30 minutes to get to Moore from my house — not too far.
 The day before the Moore tornado there was one that formed closer to our home, and did some damage just a little ways east of here.
 We were hiding in our in-ground tornado shelter when the sirens went off here.
 That shelter was a Christmas present from us, to us this past year.
 As a result, this has been the most peaceful storm season EVER for me, and I’ve lived here for 25 years (however, my home has never been damaged by a tornado).

 It was a hard week to be away.
-Our hearts were aching to be home so that we could be to help and to be a part of it all.
+Our hearts were aching to be home so that we could help and be a part of it all.
 Not that we wanted to feel sad, exactly, but we were sad, and we knew that others here at home would be feeling what we were feeling.
 Going home on Thursday we drove back through Moore and were amazed to see the change.

-This past Sunday I was helping clean up in Moore, along with many other members of our church, The Church of Jesus Christ of Latter-Day Saints, and along with many other people from various organizations.
+This past Sunday I was helping clean up in Moore, along with many other members of our church, The Church of Jesus Christ of Latter-day Saints, and along with many other people from various organizations.
 I was sent to a city park in Moore to help pile up debris so that the city can more easily clean it up with various loaders and tractors, and such.
 I spent several hours that day cleaning debris out of a pond.

-We were using metal rakes to pull the debris out of the water and then we would load it into these sled-like things and haul it up the hill to dump onto a pile of debris.
+We were using metal rakes to pull the debris out of the water and then we would load it into sleds and haul it up the hill to dump onto a pile of debris.
 Then trudge back down the hill and start over again.
 We were very blessed with a good enough wind to cool us off, and to help blow the debris to shore so that no one had to wade in to get it out.

 While I was cleaning this debris I found two handmade items among the wood, broken plastic, dead fish, etc. One of them was a crocheted potholder.
 Strangely, the final end was not woven in.
 Otherwise it was finished.
 I wondered if it was nearly finished when the tornado came and the maker did not get to weave in the end.
 I wondered if the tornado managed to rip the end out.
 The other handmade item I found was the half-completed needlepoint snowflake in the top picture.